poke1024/vectorian/mkdocs/docs/introduction.md

 import vectorian
 ```

-Now create an `Embedding`.
+Now create an `TokenEmbedding`.
 We choose the 50-dimensional
 variant of the pretrained GloVe 6B (see https://nlp.stanford.edu/projects/glove/):

 ```